Shikaga/PitchBlackAnalysis/index.md

 This is a great scene.
 It is shot well, and the way that the camera is looking everywhere that Riddick is not, reminds the audience of how effective a stealth killer Riddick is.

-Here we see the Riddick that know and love from *Pitch Black*.
-He is smart and calculating, using his quarries arrogance against them, before taking them down with a glee that the audience can't help but revel in it.
+Here we see the Riddick that we know and love from *Pitch Black*.
+He is smart and calculating, using his quarries arrogance against them, before taking them down with a glee that the audience can't help but revel in.
 We sit up in our seats waiting for more.

 But the problems soon start when Riddick takes on the local militia on Helion Prime.
 The militia's motivation is never explained.
 They simply show up, accuse Riddick of being a spy, and start shooting the place up.
 And once they are dispatched, nothing more comes of it.